slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_25-28_UNF_vs_GT.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Georgia Tech should win 4 or more singles matches _97%_ of the time.
+- Georgia Tech should win 4 or more singles matches _99%_ of the time.
-- North Florida should win 4 or more singles matches _0%_ of the time.
+- North Florida should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _3%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If North Florida wins the doubles point, their chances of winning the dual improve to _3%_.
+- If North Florida wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------